Abibu Oluwa

-Abibu Oluwa was a Nigerian musician who was an early exponent of the Yoruba musical genre, Sakara.
-He is regarded as the first breakout start of musical genre music.
+Abibu Oluwa was a Nigerian musician who was an early exponent of the Yoruba musical genre known as sakara.
+He is regarded as the first breakout star of this musical genre.
 Oluwa was prominent in the late 1920s and 1930s when he recorded for Odeon, HMV and Parlophone Records.
-His recordings with Odeon were one of the earliest Yoruba musical recordings; he sang many praise songs of Lagos elites of his time.
+His recordings for Odeon were some of the earliest Yoruba musical recordings; he sang many praise songs for Lagos elites of his time.

 Sakara musicians Yusuf Olatunji and Lefty Salami were members of his band.
 Olatunji joined his band in the late 1920s.